The Proton Test Track in Shah Alam, Selangor

 Proton Test Track

 The steepest in the world is at the Mercedes-Benz track in Stuttgart, Germany which has a section that is 90 degrees.
 Yes, that is literally a vertical wall and a very high speed is required to go around it.
-Mercedes-Benz says that, theoretically, a car can travel at up to 200 km/h but this is not done as the g-forces generated would not be tolerable by the driver.
-The maximum they do is about 200 km/h and at that speed, the driver will experience a weight factor of 3.1 (three times actual weight).
+Mercedes-Benz says that, theoretically, a car can travel over 200 km/h but this is not done as the g-forces generated would not be tolerable by the driver.
+The maximum they do is 200 km/h and even at that speed, the driver will experience a weight factor of 3.1 (three times actual weight).

 Proton Test Track